Copyright © 2009 - 2010 Lars Vogel

 The JavaServer Pages Standard Tag Library (JSTL) encapsulates the core functionality common to many Web applications as simple tags.
 The current version is 1.2 is part of the JavaServer Pages Specification version 2.1.

-I hope the above does not sound too scary.
-Java Web development is actually really easy.
+Getting started with Java Web development is relatively easy.
 You can try it out via the following Servlet and JSP Tutorial.

 This tutorial is Open Content under the CC BY-NC-SA 3.0 DE license.
 Source code in this tutorial is distributed under the Eclipse Public License.
 See the vogella License page for details on the terms of reuse.